takahe-linux/pkgs/README.md

 # Status #

-Currently, there is nothing to see.
-Literally.
-Apart from this document.
+I've made a start with the initial packages!

-I'll hopefully have a stab at adding some initial packages during the 2014-2015 holiday break.
+I hope to get some serious work done during the holidays (2014/2015 break).

 I've managed to build a working system before, both using LFS, and loosely based on [Sabotage Linux](https://github.com/sabotage-linux/sabotage